(Sat 26 October - Sun 10 November 2019 - TOUR FULL)

 Up early for a full day to explore Kathmandu.
 Take a walk through the labyrinthine back streets and alleys of the old town eventually ending up at the architectural wonder of Durbar Square, visit the Unesco World Heritage site of Swayambhunath - the ‘Monkey Temple’.
 If you fancy a rest there are plenty of restaurants to enjoy a meal and cool beer.
-In the afternoon, we will pick up our trusty 500cc fuel injected Enfields and take a short ride through the chaotic streets of Kathmandu.
+In the afternoon, we will pick up our trusty 500cc Enfields and take a short ride through the chaotic streets of Kathmandu.
 Don't worry our staff and experienced guides will be there to assist.

 Day 3 – Kathmandu to Chitwan

 Today, its on the bikes as we make our way out of chaotic Kathmandu.
 It is good to be on the road.
 We will be taking the twisty Tribhuvan Highway - this time of year the road will not be blocked by the landslides which affect it during the monsoon season and with clear skies the scenery is breathtaking.
 We will stop for lunch at Damon, which at 7700ft has what many consider to be the most spectacular view of the Himalaya in the whole of Nepal with unimpeded views of the entire range from Dhaulagiri to Mt Everest.
 In the afternoon we will be heading to Chitwan National Park and a two night stay.

 Day 4 – Exploring Chitwan National Park

 This is not a rest day - there is so much to see in Chitwan.
 It is home to approximately 410 Rhinos (there are only approx 2500 in the world); approximately 210 Royal Bengal Tigers; Gharials (strange looking crocodiles) and Sloth Bears (the most ferocious and feared animal in Chitwan).